raj-kumar-litmus/bc-cms-rewrite-react/README.md

 # Product CMS rewrite UI

-Branch Names must be conform to following standards.
+Branch Names must be conform to following standards

 1. They should start with this enum [feature, bugfix, improvement, release, hotfix]
 2. Followed by hyphen